Intelicer/FoodWaste/README.md

 STUDENT ID = "139563"

 ## Project description

+[//]: # (TODO: Write a short description of your project/product here.)
 Foodwaste is a project that contain some classes like, foodStorage as a container of objects from class ingredient that will be used to make food recepies later.

 ## Project structure

+[//]: # (TODO: Describe the structure of your project here.
+How have you used packages in your structure.
+Where are all sourcefiles stored.
+Where are all JUnit-test classes stored. etc.)
-Structure: Maven <br>
+Struccture: Maven
-Source-Files: src/main/java/edu/ntnu/iir/bidata <br>
+Source-Files: src/main/java/edu/ntnu/iir/bidata
 Test-Files: src/test

 ## Link to repository

-https://github.com/NTNU-IE-IIR/mappe-idata1003-2024-foodwaste-ERR-RES0LVED
+[//]: # (TODO: Include a link to your GitHub repository here.) https://github.com/NTNU-IE-IIR/mappe-idata1003-2024-foodwaste-ERR-RES0LVED

 ## How to run the project